charlesdevandiere/xmldoc2md/docs/README.md

-  --index-page-name  Name of the index page (default: "index") --examples-path    Path to the code examples to insert in the documentation --github-pages     Remove '.md' extension from links for GitHub Pages
+  --index-page-name  Name of the index page (default: "index") --examples-path    Path to the code examples to insert in the documentation --github-pages     Remove '.md' extension from links for GitHub Pages --back-button      Add a back button on each page
 ```